How Long to Proof Sourdough in the Fridge (+ Tips)

 poke test

 However, the poke test will not work during or after a cold retard.
-The poke test for sourdough is only reliable before you put that dough into the fridge.
+The poke test for sourdough is only reliable when the dough is at room temperature.

 Ideal Cold Proofing Time Frame